Libya declares emergency as Storm Daniel kills 150

 Alongside schools and shops, four major oil ports closed because of the storm.

-The prime minister of the rival, internationally recognised government in the capital Tripoli, Abdulhamid Dbeiba, said on Sunday he had directed all state agencies to "immediately deal" with the damage and floods, while the United Nations in Libya said it was following the storm closely and would "provide urgent relief assistance in support of response efforts at local and national levels".
+While the Benghazi-based administration has been dealing with matters in the east of the country, the rival, internationally recognised government in the capital, Tripoli, has also been involved.

+Its Prime Minister, Abdulhamid Dbeiba, said on Sunday that he had directed all state agencies to "immediately deal" with the damage and floods, while the United Nations in Libya said it was following the storm closely and would "provide urgent relief assistance in support of response efforts at local and national levels".

 Libya has been divided between two rival administrations since 2014, following the killing of long-time leader Muammar Gaddafi in 2011.

+Both governments declared three days of mourning after Storm Daniel swept in.

-Last week, Storm Daniel struck Greece, Turkey and Bulgaria, killing more than a dozen people.
+Last week, it struck Greece, Turkey and Bulgaria, killing more than a dozen people.

+Egypt was on Monday bracing itself for Storm Daniel and in the evening, the nation's meteorological organisation said rainclouds had multiplied over the northwest coast.

 Climate scientists have warned that global warming means more water evaporating during the summer, leading to more intense storms.